 Greenhouse volunteers assist staff in transplanting and maintaining seedlings, take cuttings and repotting plants.
 Volunteers are especially needed during the peak season from February to May.
 Morning times are encouraged.
-For more information, please contact Tim Rivers at firstname.lastname@example.org or call 905-845-6601, ext 7615.
+For more information, please contact ServiceOakville at email@example.com or call 905-845-6601.

 Help keep our parklands and trails tidy.
 Participate in a one-time clean-up or make your pledge to care for a specific park or trail.
 For more information visit the Adopt-a-Program page.